datahub-project/datahub/gms/README.md

 }
 ```

-Note that this API will soon be deprecated in favor the V2 Aspect API, discussed below.
+Note that this API will soon be deprecated and replaced by the V2 Aspect API, discussed below.

 #### Aspect API V2: Get a range of Versioned Aspects